OpenSILEX/opensilex/opensilex-core/src/main/resources/doc/features/facility_monitoring.md

 The data values must be numbers, but there is no verifications.
 The service's behaviour with other types is unknown.

+The package 'vue-grid-layout' is not supported by Vue3.

 ### Possible improvements

 Display the median of medians directly on the tile as a simplified curve.